micmejia/bible-dump/NKJV/1 Kings/1 Kgs 2.md

 Then King Solomon swore by the Lord, saying, "May God do so to me, and more also, if Adonijah has not spoken this word against his own life!

 ###### 24
-Now therefore, _as_ the Lord lives, who has confirmed me and set me on the throne of David my father, and who has established a [^e]house for me, as He promised, Adonijah shall be put to death today!"
+Now therefore, _as_ the Lord lives, who has confirmed me and set me on the throne of David my father, and who has established a house for me, as He promised, Adonijah shall be put to death today!"

 ###### 25
 So King Solomon sent by the hand of Benaiah the son of Jehoiada; and he struck him down, and he died. ## Abiathar Exiled, Joab Executed

 ###### 26
-And to Abiathar the priest the king said, "Go to Anathoth, to your own fields, for [^f]you _are_ deserving of death; but I will not put you to death at this time, because you carried the ark of the Lord God before my father David, and because you were afflicted every time my father was afflicted."
+And to Abiathar the priest the king said, "Go to Anathoth, to your own fields, for you _are_ deserving of death; but I will not put you to death at this time, because you carried the ark of the Lord God before my father David, and because you were afflicted every time my father was afflicted."

 ###### 27
 So Solomon removed Abiathar from being priest to the Lord, that he might fulfill the word of the Lord which He spoke concerning the house of Eli at Shiloh.